Nsustain/nsustain.com/README.md

 of open-source giants.
 We'd never have been able to create Nsustain, were it not for these wonderful open-source projects.
-We sincerely thank everyone who made it possible for us to bring Nsustain into existence.
+We sincerely thank everyone who contributed and supported these open-source projects and therefore made Nsustain possible.

 | Project | Link |
 | ------- | ----------- |